No matter the time of year, house fires are dangerous, but as the temperature drops, they undoubtedly happen more frequently.

 Extension cords may appear convenient, but you should actually take caution when using them.
 In fact, according to experts, you should only use extension cords as temporary workarounds for your electrical demands.

-Asking an electrician to add additional outlets to your home is something that firefighting pros advise instead of relying on an extension cord for an extended period.
+Firefighting pros advise hiring an electrician to add more outlets to your home instead of relying on extension cords for a long time.

 Clear the lint trap in your dryer